sheffieldnlp/naacl2018-fever/README.md

 Mac OSX users may have to install xcode before running git or installing packages (gcc may fail).
 See this post on [StackExchange](https://apple.stackexchange.com/questions/254380/macos-sierra-invalid-active-developer-path)

+Support for Windows operating systems is not provided.

 To train the Decomposable Attention models, it is highly recommended to use a GPU.
 Training will take about 3 hours on a GTX 1080Ti whereas training on a CPU will take days.
 We offer a pre-trained model.tar.gz that can be [downloaded](https://jamesthorne.co/fever/model.tar.gz).
 To use the pretrained model, simply replace any path to a model.tar.gz file with the path to the file you downloaded. (e.g. `logs/da_nn_sent/model.tar.gz` could become `~/Downloads/model.tar.gz`)

 ## Installation

-Create a virtual environment for FEVER with Python 3.6 and activate it
+Create a virtual environment for FEVER with Python 3.6 and activate it.

     conda create -n fever python=3.6
     source activate fever

-Manually Install PyTorch (different distributions should follow instructions from [pytorch.org](http://pytorch.org/))
+Manually Install PyTorch (version 3) (different distributions should follow instructions from [pytorch.org](http://pytorch.org/))

-    conda install pytorch torchvision -c pytorch
+    conda install pytorch=0.3.1 torchvision -c pytorch

 Clone the repository